The threshold conjecture for the energy critical hyperbolic Yang--Mills equation: Introduction

 {\em 8.
 The frequency gap.} One obstacle in the transition from small to large data in renormalizable problems is that the low frequency background may well correspond to a large solution.
 Is this fatal to the renormalized solution?
 The answer to that, also originating in \cite{ST1, ST2}, is that may be a second hidden source of smallness, namely a large {\em frequency gap} between the high frequency wave and the low frequency background it evolves on.

 {\em 9.
-Morawetz estimates.} The outcome of the ideas above is a dichotomy between dispersion and scattering on one hand, and very specific concentration patterns, e.g., solitons, self-similar solutions on the other hand.
-The Morawetz estimates, first appearing in this role in the work of Grillakis~\cite{Gri}, are a convenient and relatively simple tool to eliminate such concentration scenarios.
+Morawetz estimates (monotonicity formulas).} The outcome of the ideas above is a dichotomy between dispersion and scattering on one hand, and very specific concentration patterns, e.g., solitons, self-similar solutions on the other hand.
+The Morawetz estimates, first appearing in this role in the work of Grillakis~\cite{Gri}, are a convenient and relatively simple tool to identify and, if possible, eliminate such concentration scenarios.
 In the present work, in analogy with the elliptic and parabolic literature, such an estimate is interpreted as a monotonicity formula (Section~\ref{sec:energy}).

-We now recall some earlier developments on the hyperbolic Yang--Mills equation (YM) related to the present paper.
-We start our discussion with the (YM) problem above the scaling critical regularity.
+We now narrow the scope of discussion, and review some earlier developments on the wave maps (WM), Maxwell--Klein--Gordon (MKG) and hyperbolic Yang--Mills (YM) equations related to the present paper.

+{\em (MKG) and (YM) above the scaling critical regularity.} We start our discussion with a short and incomplete survey of the (YM) problem above the scaling critical regularity.
+We also discuss the (MKG) problem, which has been often studied as a simpler model for (YM) with a commutative gauge group.

 In the two and three dimensional cases, which are energy subcritical, global regularity of sufficiently regular solutions was shown in the early works \cite{MR649158, MR649159}.
-These papers in fact handled the more general Yang--Mills-Higgs system.
-In dimension $d=3$, local well-posedness in the energy space was proved in \cite{KlMa2}.
+These papers in fact handled the more general Yang--Mills-Higgs system, which includes both (YM) and (MKG) as special cases.
+In dimension $d=3$, local well-posedness in the energy space of (MKG) and (YM) was proved in \cite{KlMa1} and \cite{KlMa2}, respectively.
 In the higher dimensional case $d \geq 4$, an essentially optimal local well-posedness result for a model problem closely related to (MKG) was obtained in \cite{Kl-Tat}.